ga-vance/MagpieCTF2023EasyWeb/source/README.md

 ### Author: Greg Vance (Expergefied)

 ## Description
+We found an old website from Omni-Flags.
+We think there may be an insecure admin portal somewhere.
+They never did hire the best developers.
+See if there is anything you can find!

 ## Hints
-1. Find the hidden Admin page
+1. Find the hidden Admin page.
+Beep Boop
-2. Cookies are stored locally
+2. Cookies are stored locally, Maybe they can be edited?

 ## Solution
 1. The admin.html page needs to be found.
 There is an invisible link in the nav-bar.
 Robots.txt mentions /admin.html, or it can be seen when inspecting the code.